cordellmichaud/AdventOfCode2022/README.md

 ### Disclaimer

-All puzzles and images property of Advent of Code.
+All puzzles and calendar design property of Advent of Code.